What Is Pancreatic Cancer?

-Anything that can lower the risk of developing pancreatic cancer is called a protective factor.
-There are many lifestyle choices a person can make to minimize the risk of developing pancreatic cancer.
-Unlike the above factors that cannot be changed, lifestyle and habits can be altered to lower the risk.
+Anything that can lower the risk of developing pancreatic cancer is a protective factor.
+A person can make many lifestyle choices to minimize the risk of developing pancreatic cancer.
+Lifestyle and habits, on the other hand, can be changed to lessen the risk.

 Studies have found links between breast cancer and obesity.
-Therefore, if you are obese you do have more risk of developing pancreatic cancer.
+Therefore, if you are obese, you risk developing pancreatic cancer.
 Studies have shown that obesity substantially raises the risk of morbidity from many conditions, illnesses, and diseases, including pancreatic cancer.
 Losing weight and maintaining a healthy weight can help to minimize the risk.
 Having a healthy diet can also be a protective factor against cancer.

 Smoking tobacco increases your risk of getting pancreatic cancer.
-It increases your risk of getting cancer overall, but there is also a relationship between the amount smoked and the risk of pancreatic cancer.
+It increases your risk of getting cancer overall.
+Still, there is also a relationship between the amount smoked and the risk of pancreatic cancer.
 Poisons used in the manufacture of cigarettes are released when smoked.
 These poisons can make it harder to kill cancer cells, meaning they can keep growing and replicating without being stopped.
-The poisons can also cause tumors to be created, by damaging the parts of the cells DNA that regulate growth.
-Regardless, if you smoke, it is never too late to stop smoking but the sooner you stop the better and the more chance your body will have to recover.
+The toxins can also cause tumors to be created by damaging the parts of the cells’ DNA that regulate growth.
+Regardless of whether you smoke, it is never too late to stop smoking, but the sooner you stop, the better the chance your body will have to recover.

-Not only can regular exercise help with weight loss, but it can also be a protective factor.
-Studies show that those participating in higher levels of physical activity have a reduced likelihood of developing a variety of cancers compared to those people who engage in lower levels of physical activity.
+Regular exercise can help with weight loss, but it can also be a protective factor.
+Studies show that those participating in higher physical activity levels have a reduced likelihood of developing various cancers compared to those who engage in lower physical activity levels.

-Although drinking alcohol regularly usually only increases the risk of getting mouth and throat related cancers, studies have demonstrated an increased risk of pancreatic cancer with increasing alcohol consumption.
-Overall, the less alcohol you drink, the lower your risk of cancer of any type, including pancreatic cancer.
+Though drinking alcohol regularly usually increases the risk of mouth and throat cancers, studies have shown that drinking so much alcohol increases the risk of pancreatic cancer.
+Overall, the less alcohol you drink, the lower your cancer risk, including pancreatic cancer.

-Staying away from substances and situations that have known cancer risks is a great way to lower the risk of developing pancreatic cancer.
-The EPA has an extensive list of products that are carcinogenic, or capable of causing cancer, to humans, and another of those that are known to be human carcinogens.
+Staying away from substances and situations with known cancer risks is a great way to lower the risk of developing pancreatic cancer.
+The EPA has an extensive list of products that are carcinogenic or capable of causing cancer to humans, and another of those known to be human carcinogens.

 Stages of Pancreatic Cancer

 Pancreatic cancer, like all cancers, can come in different stages, types, and grades.
-These vary in severity from Stage 1 which is often precancerous cells, through to stage 4 which is where pancreatic cancer has metastasized to completely different parts of the body.
+This severity ranges from Stage 1, which is often precancerous cells, to Stage 4, where pancreatic cancer has spread to other body parts.

 Methods For Treating Pancreatic Cancer

-Depending on how serious the pancreatic cancer is and where in the pancreas the cancer is located, the treatment will vary.
-Doctors will also look at other factors such as your age, and your general health and fitness before prescribing treatment.
+Depending on how severe the pancreatic cancer is and wherein the pancreas the tumor is located, the treatment will vary.
+Doctors will also look at other factors such as your age and general health and fitness before prescribing treatment.

 - Surgery to completely remove the cancer is the most effective treatment for early-stage pancreatic cancer that hasn’t spread outside the pancreas.
-Although this is the best and most effective treatment, cancer could still come back and would then most likely be treated using alternative options.
-Additionally, like all surgeries, there are risks to having this type of surgery (also known as a Whipple) and having your pancreas removed can cause side effects such as difficulty digesting foods.
+Although this is the best and most effective treatment, cancer could still return.
+It would then most likely be treated using alternative options.
+Additionally, like all surgeries, there are risks to having this type of surgery (also known as a Whipple).
+Having your pancreas removed can cause side effects such as difficulty digesting foods.

-- Chemotherapy is the most commonly used treatment for all types of cancer and utilizes drugs that interfere with a cell’s ability to reproduce.
-This comes with many side effects and can often make the patient feel sicker while it gets to work.
+- Chemotherapy is the most commonly used treatment for all types of cancer.
+It utilizes drugs that interfere with a cell’s ability to reproduce.
+It comes with many side effects and can often make the patient feel sicker while it gets to work.

-- Clinical trials can be an option although aren’t the first thing a doctor will suggest.
-They involve using patients for research for better treatments and better surgeries and so because of the experimental nature of these trials are often used in cases where no other treatment has been effective.
+- Clinical trials can be an option, although they aren’t the first thing a doctor will suggest.
+They involve using patients for research for better treatments and better surgeries.
+Because of the experimental nature of these trials, they are often used in cases where no other treatment has been effective.

-- Although radiation has links to cancer, it is also used as a treatment for certain cancers.
+- Although radiation is linked to cancer, it is also used to treat certain cancers.

-Your pancreas is responsible for the production of several important hormones, including insulin, which controls the amount of sugar in your blood.
-This is why issues with the pancreas can lead to diabetes.
-It also aids in digestion by secreting pancreatic juice that contain digestive enzymes which help food be absorbed more easily into the small intestine.
+Your pancreas is responsible for producing several important hormones, including insulin, which controls the amount of sugar in your blood.
+It is why issues with the pancreas can lead to diabetes.
+It also aids in digestion by secreting pancreatic juice containing digestive enzymes that help food be absorbed more quickly into the small intestine.

-One in 65 people is at risk of developing pancreatic cancer in their lifetime, with the American Cancer Society estimating that over twenty-five thousand women and almost twenty-eight thousand men will be diagnosed with pancreatic cancer each year.
+One in 65 people is at risk of developing pancreatic cancer.
+The American Cancer Society estimates that over twenty-five thousand women and almost twenty-eight thousand men will be diagnosed with pancreatic cancer each year.